ThinkbotsAreFree/logo.eno/README.md

 if `Mike` was very young, `age` could have been expressed in `months` or even `weeks`.

-### typetagging lists
+### tagging lists

-you can't typetag lists, but you can typetag the items a list contains.
+you can't tag lists, but you can tag the items a list contains.

 ```eno
 myPets: